このページの本文へ移動

 Results of the monitoring on radioactivity level in fishery products

-In accordance with the “Concepts of Inspection Planning and the Establishment and Cancellation of Items and Areas to which Restriction of Distribution and/or Consumption of Foods concerned Applies(PDF : 238KB) the Fisheries Agency, in cooperation with the relevant prefectural governments and organizations, has been regularly conducting monitoring of radioactive materials in the fishery products at the major fishing ports in Fukushima and adjacent prefectures since the accident of Fukushima Daiichi Nuclear Power Station (FDNPS) of Tokyo Electric Power Company following the Great East Japan Earthquake in 2011.
+In accordance with the “Concepts of Inspection Planning and the Establishment and Cancellation of Items and Areas to which Restriction of Distribution and/or Consumption of Foods concerned Applies(PDF : 238KB) the Fisheries Agency, in cooperation with the relevant prefectural governments and organizations, has been regularly conducting monitoring of radioactive materials in the fishery products in Fukushima and adjacent prefectures since the accident of Fukushima Daiichi Nuclear Power Station (FDNPS) of Tokyo Electric Power Company following the Great East Japan Earthquake in 2011.

 Contents